 About

-CABI’s science centre at Egham was established in 1992, but CABI has had a scientific base in the UK since its very beginning.
-Over the years its work has supported hundreds of CABI projects and reached thousands of farmers in countries across the world.
-Much of the team’s current work is for national government departments, in particular Defra and DfID.
+CABI’s centre at Silwood Park, Imperial’s ecology campus in Berkshire near Ascot, was established in 2025 following a move from CABI’s previous centre in Egham.
+However, CABI has had a scientific base in the UK since its very beginning.
+Over the years, its work has supported hundreds of CABI projects and reached hundreds of thousands of farmers in countries across the world.
+Much of the team’s work is for national government departments, in particular Defra and the Foreign, Commonwealth & Development Office.

-With over 75 staff, a growing team of scientists carries out applied scientific research to find safe and sustainable solutions to problems in agriculture and the environment.
-An array of labs, glasshouses, poly tunnels and two level 2 quarantine suites with eight climate-controlled chambers, means the centre is perfectly equipped to work with almost any organism in the world, in ideal conditions.
+With over 50 staff, a growing team of scientists carries out applied scientific research to find safe and sustainable solutions to problems in agriculture and the environment.
+An array of labs, glasshouses, polytunnels and two level 2 quarantine suites with ten climate-controlled chambers, means the centre is perfectly equipped to work with almost any organism in the world, in ideal conditions.

 The centre is also home to CABI’s Microbial services team.
 The team’s specialist staff provide microbial expertise, with particular emphasis on agricultural and biotechnological applications.
-Services provided include microbial identification, culture sales and deposit, environmental and industrial investigation, contract research and provision of publications and training.
-The team’s work is supported by the Genetic Resource collection on site, which holds cultures of 28,000 living micro-organisms.
+Services provided include microbial identification, culture supply and deposit, diagnostic and advisory service, contract research and provision of publications and training.
+The team’s work is supported by the Genetic Resource collection on site, which holds cultures of over 30,000 living micro-organisms.

 Corporate office